eth-protocol-fellows/protocol-studies/docs/wiki/research/scalability/scalability.md

 ## EIP-4844

-[EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) introduces Blobs, a new space to store data that will be much cheaper that calldata.
+[EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) introduces Blobs, a new space to store data that will be much cheaper than calldata because they will have a new type of gas that is independent of normal gas and follows its own targeting rule.
 With the EIP-4844, the new Transaction data structure will be the following.

 ```python